crbuch/TankLevelViewer/README.md

 Using live server or static hosting will not work since the local server provides live data from the api

 Make sure to copy the .env file into the directory

+There may be an error saying "Your connection is not private."
+This is because the SSL Certificate was self generated for development purposes.